felipelouza/egsa/README.md

 # egsa tool

-This software is the implementation of eGSA \[1,2\] [ALMOB](https://doi.org/10.1186/s13015-017-0117-9), an external memory algorithm to construct generalized enhanced suffix arrays.
+This software is the implementation of eGSA \[1,2\] [link](https://doi.org/10.1186/s13015-017-0117-9), an external memory algorithm to construct generalized enhanced suffix arrays.

 Given a collection of K strings, eGSA outputs the:

 * Generalized suffix array
 * LCP-array
-* Burrows-Wheeler transform.
+* Burrows-Wheeler transform (optional)

 ## install